 And I study more now, to be honest, than I ever studied in my life, as you know, and you've seen and you watch every day and with every show we do.

-You want to add one last phrase I can sell before we get to the course of the case.
+You want to add one last phrase I can sell before we get to the question?

 I don't know where Jason is on this.